Vermont Communications System

 A repeater function for the UHF signal is installed on most of the VCOMM transmitting sites.
 When an incident commander using a UHF radio enters the DTMF code, a repeater on the closest VCOMM transmitter is activated.
 The repeater enables the transmit and receive functions on the UCALL channel and also enhances the signal.
 The repeater function is not needed for VHF radios, but the DTMF code must be entered to fully engage the PSAP.

 A Statewide Communication Interoperability Plan (SCIP) outlines the current and future direction for interoperable emergency communications within a state.
 Interoperable communication refers to the ability of emergency responders to communicate and share voice and data information.
 If our public safety agencies cannot communicate directly with one another by radio and data systems to coordinate life-saving activities, lives may be lost.
-VCOMM is an important part of the recently updated plan for Vermont.
-There is more on the plan at the SCIP web page on this site.
+VCOMM is a part of the SCIP for Vermont.